AhmedKvz/AhmedKvz/README.md

 - 👋 Hi, I’m @AhmedKvz
 - 👀 I’m interested in Front-End Development
-- 🌱 I’m currently learning React and Flutter
+- 🌱 I’m currently learning React
-- 💞️ I’m looking for internship and real life projects
+- 💞️ I’m looking for an internship
 - 📫 How to reach me kavazovic.ahmed@icloud.com

 <!---